t0ffel/fluentd-openshift/ansible/roles/fluentd-node-collector/README.md

 In case logging-fluentd DaemonSet is already deployed and has `>0` pods running, the role will only reconfigure the node collector.

+#### Change Fluentd image

+To change image used in fluentd - please modify the value of variable `IMAGE_PREFIX` in [fluentd-daemonset.yaml](templates/fluentd-daemonset.yaml) to point to your Docker registry/project in your registry.

 ### Uninstall Fluentd node collector

 To uninstall fluentd node collector - execute the role, passing variable